 - In practice, your child can begin their application to join up without your consent.

 - If the application goes to the next stage, then your child will be invited to spend a weekend at Recruit Selection, where potential recruits are tested for health and fitness before they’re offered a job.
-(Your child does need your consent to go to this, but consenting to this doesn’t mean you’re also consenting to your child joining up.
+(Your child needs your consent to go to this, but consenting to this doesn’t mean you’re also consenting to your child joining up.
 That comes later.)

 - If all goes well, the army makes a job offer for a specific army role.
 If your child accepts, they’re given a date to start training, which is also usually when they enlist (formally join up).
 You’ll be sent a consent form to sign and bring along on the day – without this, your child can’t enlist.